 The Unicode Character Set AL24UTFFSS was desupported in Oracle9i.
-AL24UTFFSS was introduced in version 7 as the Unicode character set supporting UTF-8 encoding scheme based on the Unicode standard 1.1, which is now obsolete.
-In Oracle Database 10g, Oracle offers the Unicode database character set AL32UTF8, which is based on Unicode 4.0, and UTF8, which is based on Unicode 3.0.
+With Oracle Database 10g, Oracle Database began offering the Unicode database character set AL32UTF8, which is based on Unicode 4.0, and UTF8, which is based on Unicode 3.0.
+These have been subsumed into Unicode 5.0.

-The migration path for an existing AL24UTFFSS database is to upgrade to UTF8 prior to upgrading to Oracle9i.
+The migration path for an existing AL24UTFFSS database is to upgrade to UTF8 prior to upgrading to Oracle Database 11g.
 As with all migrations to a new database character set, Oracle recommends that you use the Character Set Scanner for data analysis before attempting to migrate your existing database character set to UTF8.